Increasing the humidity in your home is key to keeping your houseplants healthy and thriving during the cold, dry months.

 What are the signs that your plants need higher humidity?

-– Leaves develop brown edges
+- Leaves begin to develop brown edges

-– Plants begin to wilt
+- Plants begin to wilt and droop

-– Leaves begin to yellow
+- Leaves begin to turn yellow

-– Foliage becomes crispy
+- Foliage becomes crispy to touch

-How to increase the humidity for your plants:
+How to increase the humidity for your plants

-Mist your plants.
+Mist your plants

 This will raise the humidity around the plant, but the effect is temporary.
 Never mist plants with hairy leaves, such as African violets, Purple Heart, Stretocarpella to name a few.
 The “hair” on the leaves holds water in place, encouraging diseases and leaving spots on the foliage.

-Create a microclimate.
+Create a microclimate

 Place several plants in a group, creating a pocket of humidity.
 If able put a dish of water in the center or a small watering can full of water.